dkaenzig/micc_replication/README.md

 The folder is populated automatically when running the empirical and model scripts.

 ---

-## 0_read-me.pdf

-Detailed replication documentation instructions are provided in the `0_read-me.pdf' file, including:

-- Description of all datasets
-- Variable definitions and sources
-- Step-by-step replication guide
-- Computational details

 For questions, please contact the authors at dkaenzig@northwestern.edu and adrienbilal@stanford.edu